thenexthub/Codira/stdlib/public/Atomics/Atomics/Atomics.docc/Atomics.md

 counter.load(ordering: .relaxed) // ⟹ 10_000_000
 ```

 The only way to access the counter value is to use one of the methods provided by `ManagedAtomic`, each of which implement a particular atomic operation, and each of which require an explicit ordering value.
-(Swift supports a subset of the C/C++ memory orderings.)
+(Codira supports a subset of the C/C++ memory orderings.)

 ## Features

-The package implements atomic operations for the following Swift constructs, all of which conform to the public `AtomicValue` protocol:
+The package implements atomic operations for the following Codira constructs, all of which conform to the public `AtomicValue` protocol:

 - Standard signed integer types (`Integer`, `Int64`, `Int32`, `Int16`, `Int8`)
 - Standard unsigned integer types (`UInt`, `UInt64`, `UInt32`, `UInt16`, `UInt8`)